 Award: TOP PICK

-WHY WE LIKE IT: This device has an efficient three-stage system that effectively eliminates smells and small particles.
-It has a stylish freestanding design, which is suitable for residential properties and offices.
+WHY WE LIKE IT: This unit has a two-stage filtration system designed to remove odors, smoke, virus-sized particles, allergens, and more.
+It offers an 8-hour time and adjustable cleaning speeds.
+Moreover, it has a stylish freestanding design, which is suitable for residential properties and offices.

-The Levoit Core 300 air purifier uses a powerful UVC light to eliminate microorganisms from the air.
-This device deploys vortex air tech and a 360-degree air intake system to eliminate pollutants from the air fast.
-With a CADR of 140 for dust, 145 for pollen, and 141 for smoke, the device cleans up the air in a 174 sq. ft. room in just 30 minutes.
-Equipped with an H13 HEPA air filter, this purifier is ideal for people with allergies.
+The Lasko LP300 HEPA Tower air purifier is designed to create a cleaner and fresher environment for you and your loved ones.
+With its advanced 2-stage filtration system, it effectively removes smoke, odors, pet dander, virus-sized particles, pollen, dust, and mold spores from the air.
+No more unpleasant smells or breathing in allergens.
+The device cleans up the air in a 10′ X 10′ room quickly and effectively.
+Equipped with a True HEPA air filter, this purifier is ideal for people with allergies.
 However, the device gets a bit noisy at high settings.
 You’ll want to check out our Levoit LV H128 review instead, as this device is whisper-quiet.

 Award: HONORABLE MENTION

 WHY WE LIKE IT: This air purifier has a sleek sound-bar-themed appearance that will raise the aesthetics in any room.
 It’s recommended for spaces of up to 743 sq. ft., so it’s suitable for large living rooms and kitchens.

 - Distinctive appearance

 - Change filter indicator